rust-lang/reference/src/type-layout.md

 A union declared with `#[repr(C)]` will have the same size and alignment as an equivalent C union declaration in the C language for the target platform.
-Usually, a union would have the maximum size of the maximum size of all of its fields, and the maximum alignment of the maximum alignment of all of its fields.
+The union will have a size of the maximum size of all of its fields rounded to its alignment, and an alignment of the maximum alignment of all of its fields.
 These maximums may come from different fields.

 ```